Featured image: Adobe Stock photo.

 Kevin Howell is a transplanted freelance writer from Indiana residing in Mason County.
 He loves the Michigan woods, lakes, and especially Michigan craft beers, not necessarily in that order.
 Contact him at kevin@ytci.com.

-Pat Stinson is editor of Freshwater Reporter.
+Pat Stinson is a co-editor of the Freshwater Reporter.
 A scoop of good ice cream can make her day.

 More stories about food HERE